margaretmf/margaretmf.github.io/spiritualinspirationandbiblelessoninteraction.md

 * the power of the Spirit, a parable

-"A sower went out to sow his seedL and as he sowed, some fell by the way side; and it was trodden down, and the fowls of the air devoured it.
+"A sower went out to sow his seed and as he sowed, some fell by the way side; and it was trodden down, and the fowls of the air devoured it.
 And some fell upon a rock; and as soon as it was sprung up, it withered away, because it lacked mositure.
 And some fell among thorns; and the thorns sprang up with it, and choke it.
 And other fell on good ground, and sprang up, and bare fruit an hundredfold."

 * man be in Christ